-24x7 Remote Help from a Top-tier Ransomware Consultant
+24x7 Online Access to a Senior Ransomware Consultant

-Ransomware needs time to steal its way across a network.
-For this reason, ransomware assaults are typically unleashed on weekends and late at night, when IT personnel may be slower to recognize a break-in and are least able to organize a rapid and coordinated defense.
-The more lateral movement ransomware can manage inside a target's system, the more time it takes to restore core operations and damaged files and the more data can be stolen and posted to the dark web.
+Ransomware requires time to steal its way across a target network.
+For this reason, ransomware assaults are commonly unleashed on weekends and late at night, when IT personnel may take longer to recognize a breach and are least able to mount a rapid and coordinated defense.
+The more lateral progress ransomware is able to make within a target's network, the longer it will require to recover basic operations and damaged files and the more data can be stolen and posted to the dark web.

-Progent's Ransomware Hot Line is designed to guide you to complete the urgent first step in mitigating a ransomware attack by containing the malware.
-Progent's remote ransomware engineer can help you to locate and quarantine breached devices and protect clean resources from being penetrated.
+Progent's Ransomware Hot Line is intended to help organizations to complete the urgent first steps in responding to a ransomware attack by putting out the fire.
+Progent's online ransomware experts can assist you to identify and isolate breached servers and endpoints and protect clean resources from being compromised.

-If your network has been penetrated by any strain of ransomware, act fast.
-Get help quickly by calling Progent's Ransomware Hot Line at 800-555-1212.
+If your system has been breached by any version of ransomware, don't panic.
+Get help quickly by calling Progent's 24-hour Ransomware Hot Line at 800-462-8800.